-Grade Level: 9, 10,11,12 Resolvable around Lab: No Shakespeare Level: non-weighted Credits: 0.5 Even/Odd
+Grade Level: 9, 10,11,12 Resolvable around Lab: No Shakespeare

 Students will explore marvelous dramas of love, war, and adventure in several fine Shakespearean comedies, tragedies, and histories not usually addressed in regular English classes.
 Our methods will include a great deal of inclass reading, role-playing, listening to professionally prepared tapes, and watching new, exciting Hollywood productions that appeal to the modern audience.